article / Global politics

 Long-term Impact: Identity Reconstruction in Immigrant Nations and Global Chain Reactions

-The Trump administration's current action is not an isolated policy, but a crucial piece in its systematic immigration reform puzzle.
-Other components include: reducing the annual refugee admission cap to a historic low; terminating Temporary Protected Status for immigrants from certain countries; and implementing "self-deportation" measures and expedited removals, which may result in the United States experiencing its first negative net migration since the 1970s.
-According to estimates by the Brookings Institution, the net population decrease could range between 100,000 and 1.5 million.
+The Trump administration's current action is not a singular policy, but a crucial piece in its systematic immigration reform puzzle.
+Other components include: lowering the refugee admission ceiling for fiscal year 2026 to a historic low of 7,500; terminating Temporary Protected Status for immigrants from certain countries; and through self-deportation and expedited removals, potentially turning the U.S. net immigration number negative for the first time since the 1970s by 2025, with an estimated net population decrease between 10,000 and 295,000, according to the Brookings Institution.

-These policies collectively point towards one goal: fundamentally reducing the foreign-born population in the United States and reshaping its traditional identity as a "nation of immigrants".
-The underlying philosophy is a nationalist "America First" vision, emphasizing cultural homogeneity and fiscal protectionism, aiming to thoroughly overhaul the post-World War II U.S. immigration system, which has been built on the pillars of family reunification, refugee asylum, and high-skilled talent recruitment.
+These policies collectively aim toward one goal: fundamentally reducing the foreign-born population in the United States and reshaping America's traditional identity as a nation of immigrants.
+The underlying philosophy is an America-first nationalist vision, emphasizing cultural homogeneity and fiscal protectionism, which seeks to thoroughly transform the U.S. immigration system established after World War II—a system built on the pillars of family reunification, refugee asylum, and the recruitment of high-skilled individuals.

 The global impact is already evident.
 The 75 affected countries need to reassess their personnel exchange strategies with the United States.
 Countries reliant on remittances may face economic pressure; for countries with close academic and technological cooperation with the U.S., the two-way flow of talent will be hindered.
 More importantly, the shift in U.S. policy may provide a template for other developed countries to emulate, further pushing global migration governance towards a more restrictive, securitized, and internalized direction.
 The global impact is already evident.
 The 75 affected countries need to reassess their personnel exchange strategies with the United States.
 Countries reliant on remittances may face economic pressure; for countries with close academic and technological cooperation with the U.S., the two-way flow of talent will be hindered.
 More importantly, the shift in U.S. policy may provide a template for other developed countries to emulate, further pushing global migration governance towards a more restrictive, securitized, and internalized direction.

-In the short term, the "indefinite" nature of the visa suspension has created significant uncertainty.
-Tens of thousands of pending applications have been left in limbo, families have been separated, and life plans have been disrupted.
-Legal challenges are already brewing, centering on the boundaries of the administration's authority to interpret the "public charge" provision and whether its policies constitute disguised discrimination based on nationality.
+In the short term, the indefinite nature of the visa suspension creates significant uncertainty.
+Thousands of applications in process have come to a standstill, families are separated, and life plans are forced to be disrupted.
+Legal challenges are already brewing, with the core likely to revolve around the boundaries of the administrative authority's interpretation of the public charge provision and whether its policy constitutes disguised discrimination based on nationality.

-In the long term, the storm triggered by the "public charge" clause is redefining who qualifies as an "American."
+In the long term, the storm triggered by the public charge provision is redefining who qualifies to be an American.
 It is no longer solely about border security or illegal immigration but has penetrated deep into the marrow of the legal immigration system, challenging the nation's core ideals of opportunity, integration, and openness.
 Regardless of its legal fate, this transformation has already carved a deep and indelible mark into American society and the international order.